The University of Arizona

 Two decades of working with a broad range of students and countless hours in the practice room have built the foundation of my teaching style.
 I have been fortunate to study with many wonderful musicians, who have also shaped my approach.
 Here is some information about the people who have had the greatest impact on me:

-Richard Deane is the Acting Principal Horn of the New York Philharmonic.
+Richard Deane is the Associate Principal Horn of the New York Philharmonic.
 I studied with Richard when he played in the Atlanta Symphony.
 Richard has honed an amazing scientific-style approach to teaching the horn, which focuses on problem solving and developing technique.
 I use the skills he taught me every day, for my own playing and that of my students.

-John Zirbel is the Principal Horn of the Orchestre Symphonique de Montréal.
+John Zirbel is the former Principal Horn of the Orchestre Symphonique de Montréal.
 I studied with John over the course of four years at the Aspen Music Festival.
 John’s intensity and passion are communicated through every note he plays.
 As a musician, he is lauded by everyone who hears him play, “even his missed notes are musical.”
 He played a pivotal role in helping me transition from student to professional.

-Gus Sebring is the Associate Principal Horn of the Boston Symphony.
+Gus Sebring is the Principal Horn of the Boston Symphony.
 Gus’ positivity, musicality, and open approach to learning are beloved by many in the Boston musical community.
 Gus is an active model of what day-to-day excellence looks like and how to pursue the highest level of professionalism.

-Jamie Sommerville is the Principal Horn of the Boston Symphony.
+Jamie Sommerville is the former Principal Horn of the Boston Symphony.
 His deep, thoughtful approach to music extends much further than just playing the horn well.
 Jamie helped me learn how to go beyond the traditional approach to pieces and to truly dream in the language of musical expression.
 His memorable, sensitive, and sparkling performances remain an inspiration.